Netflix/vmaf/CONTRIBUTING.md

   - Override *TYPE* and *VERSION* fields.
   - Override *ATOM_FEATURES* field.
+  - Optionally, override *DERIVED_FEATURES* field.
+These are the features that are 'derived' from the ATOM_FEATURES.
   - Override *_run_and_generate_log_file(self, asset)*, which call a command-line executable and generate feature scores in a log file.
   - Override *_get_feature_scores(self, asset)*, which read the feature scores from the log file, and return the scores in a dictionary format.
+  - Optionally, if you have override *DERIVED FEATURES* field, also override *_post_process_result(cls, result)* and put the calculation of the derived attom features here.

 Follow the example of VmafFeatureExtractor.